WRITE Program Requirements

 The UWSOM Department of Pediatrics Clerkship web site is at http://www.washington.edu/medicine/pediatrics/students/current/third-year; here you will find curriculum requirements inlcuding CLIPP and ethics & professionalism cases: www.med-u.org.

-WRITE Students will earn 3 weeks of Pediatrics credit during the on-site portion of the WRITE program while working with the family medicine preceptors and/or a faculty-appointed pediatrician in the community.
-Students will be given a Peds Clerkship Manual which covers pediatric clerkship requirements, some of which students will complete during their first 3 weeks of their inpatient pediatric rotation.
-Students are responsible for submitting final pediatric requirements to Carla Salldin by time of end of WRITE session.
+WRITE Students earn 3 weeks of Pediatrics credit during the on-site portion of the WRITE program while working with the family medicine preceptors and/or a faculty-appointed pediatrician in the community.
+Students will be given a Peds Clerkship Manual which covers pediatric clerkship requirements and will have the opportunity to complete portions during their first 3 weeks of their inpatient pediatric rotation or during their first few weeks at WRITE.
+Students are responsible for submitting final pediatric requirements to Carla Salldin upon completion of the clerkship.
 Students are asked to complete all CLIPP cases by time of pediatric exam.

-The student will be responsible for successfully completing a Pediatrics exam at the WRITE Site, which will be scheduled about mid-way through WRITE--this is ONLINE and will need to be proctored--more details to come.
+The student will be responsible for successfully completing a Pediatrics exam (either at the WRITE Site if the student has completed the inpatient portion of pediatrics or at the end of the inpatient portion of the clerkship away from WRITE site).
+For students taking the exam during WRITE, it will be scheduled about mid-way through WRITE.
+The exam is ONLINE and will need to be proctored--more details to come.
 The exam is based on CLIPP cases.